ThinkIQ-Labs/OPC-UA-Model-SDK/README.md

 ### Model Compilation Requires Model.xml Files to be Pretty-Printed

 We found that some of the most difficulat things to figure out is the "what's the minimum amount of stuff needed to make this work" part.
-Among those excercises we discovered that the ModelCompiler needs to be fed with properly formated xml, i.e. that Indent setting is a must:
+Among those excercises we discovered that the ModelCompiler needs to be fed with properly formated xml, i.e. that Indent setting and the resulting line breaks are a must:

 ```C#
 using (var xmlWriter = XmlWriter.Create(writer, new XmlWriterSettings { Indent = true }))